-The EHT-SIG content channel format is shown in Figure 36-35 (EHT-SIG content channel format (TBD)).
-For an EHT MU PPDU sent to multiple users, the EHT-SIG content channel consists of a Common field followed by a User Specific field.
+The EHT-SIG content channel format is shown in Figure 36-35 (EHT-SIG content channel format for OFDMA transmission if BW is 20/40/80MHz), Fiure 36-36 (EHT-SIG content channel format for OFDMA transmission if BW is 160MHz), and Figure 36-37 (EHT-SIG content channel format for OFDMA transmission if BW is 320MHz).
+For an EHT MU PPDU except for EHT sounding NDP, the EHT-SIG content channel consists of a Common field followed by a User Specific field.
 For an EHT MU PPDU sent to a single user, it is TBD.
+For an EHT sounding NDP, the User specific field is not present and the EHT-SIG content channel consists of only a common field.
 The configuration of the Common field regarding the position and number of CRC and Tail subfields is TBD for an EHT MU PPDU sent to multiple users.
 For an EHT MU PPDU sent to a single user, it is TBD.
 For an EHT NDP, it is TBD.

+Figure 36-35 (EHT-SIG content channel format for OFDMA transmission if BW is 20/40/80MHz)

+Figure 36-36 (EHT-SIG content channel format for OFDMA transmission if BW is 160MHz)

+Figure 36-37 (EHT-SIG content channel format for OFDMA transmission if BW is 320MHz)

 Per the authors of 20/1276r7, Figure 36-35 (EHT-SIG content channel format (TBD))is TBD.